 Provides coverage to innocent principals, partners and employees in the event of fraud or misrepresentation by another principal, partner, or employee.

 - Not-for-Profit Directors & Officers Supplementary Defense Coverage Option Supplementary defense coverage is available for members of the firm in their roles as officers or directors of qualified not-for-profit entities such as church groups, sports or music organizations, community volunteer groups, or senior citizen groups.
 This optional coverage offers a defense limit of up to $100,000.

 - Bodily Injury for Exposures Arising from CPA ElderCare Services

 The AICPA|Aon Professional Liability Program includes cyber liability that covers litigation resulting from the theft of clients’ confidential information.
 When you add the CPA NetProtect endorsement to your policy you receive two important coverage extensions.

 Privacy Event Expense Coverage helps address the fallout from a data breach and Network Damage Claim Coverage provides protection for third parties.

 Click Here to learn more!

-The Premier Plan is monitored by the AICPA Professional and Personal Liability Insurance Programs (PLIP) Committee comprised of practicing CPAs.
+The Mid-Size Firm Plan is monitored by the AICPA Professional and Personal Liability Insurance Programs (PLIP) Committee comprised of practicing CPAs.
 The PLIP Committee works closely with Aon Insurance Services, the National Program Administrator, and Continental Casualty Company (CNA), the Program underwriter, to ensure that the Plan meets the varying needs of today’s AICPA members.
 As an insured, you can be confident that CNA provides a level of experience and commitment you will not find anywhere else in the industry.

 Click here for IMPORTANT product disclosure information